According to the National Association of Home Builders, the average price for a new home in 1980 was $76,400. By 2005, it had climbed to $295,100.

 What's a mere million?

 But for every Sal from Asbury Park, there was a Jimmy from Hackensack who got in over his head and lost everything.
 Yeah, that happened, too.
-That's why the collapse of the subprime lending market has hurt companies from Toll Brothers
+That's why the collapse of the subprime lending market has been so tough for companies such as NovaStar Financial

 And even if Sal did make a million in 2003, is he set for life?
 Certainly not.
 In order to make that nest egg last, Sal can only withdraw about $40,000 per year.
 Our guess is that Sal wants to live better than that.
 So he probably kept flipping houses.
 Flipping and flipping until the Miami condo market came down around him.
 Or, if he's still holding properties, the real estate boom cycle has ended, and Sal will be lucky to eke out 5% returns over the next decade or more -- all the while servicing the debt he needed to buy those condos in the first place.